 ATS Keyword Database › Finance Professional

 Real ATS keywords for finance roles — from junior Financial Analyst through Controller and CFO-track.
 Sourced from O*NET (US Bureau of Labor Statistics) and 27 manually-curated finance JDs at scale-stage tech, banking, and Fortune 500 companies.
 Finance JDs in 2026 filter heavily on tool-specific tokens (SAP, Hyperion, NetSuite, Anaplan) — generic 'financial modeling' won't match those specific filters.
+Each keyword below is tagged with its source so you can see exactly where it came from before you put it on your resume.

 Always include (every level)